-When you’re being considered for a job, having effective references can increase your chances of being hired.
-Knowing who to ask and how to ask for a reference is one key to your job search.
+Effective references can increase your chances of finding the job you want.
+Knowing who and how to ask for a reference is one key to your job search.

 Who should you ask to be references?

-Start by making a list of people who have positive things to say about your character, skills and experience.
-If you’ve been in the workforce for a while, think of recent and former employers, supervisors, managers, co-workers and clients.
-If you’re just starting out, think of teachers, coaches, group leaders, neighbours, community elders or volunteer and religious or community group?
+Make a list of people who can say good things about your character, skills and experience.
+Have you been in the workforce for a while?
+Think of recent and former employers, co-workers and clients.
+Are you just starting out?
+Think of teachers, coaches, neighbours and elders.
+Do you belong to a volunteer, religious or community group?
 Ask a leader in those groups for a reference.

 Next, for each person on your list, answer the following questions:

 - What’s your relationship with this person?
-Your reference list should include at least 3 people who have supervised you either at work, at school or in a volunteer role.
-A reference from the company president and obtain an impressive resumé.
+At least 3 people on your list should have supervised you at work, at school or in a volunteer role.
+You may know the company president and obtain an impressive resumé.
 But if the president doesn’t know your work, it won’t help.
 It’s better to request references from people who have supervised you

 - What kind of job are you applying for?
-Can this person evaluate whether your skills are a good match for this job?
+Can this person assess whether your skills are a good match for this job?

-- How recently have you worked with this person?
+- When did you last work with this person?
 Potential employers tend to focus on your most recent work experiences.

-- How strong are this person’s communication skills?
-Can this person be easily understood in a letter or a phone conversation?
+- Can this person express themselves clearly?
+Can this person be easily understood in a letter or on the phone?

 - What will the person say about your background and performance?
-Will this person give a positive description of you and your abilities?
+Will this person describe you and your skills in a positive way?

-Based on your answers to the questions above, choose 3 to 6 people from the list to ask for a reference.
+Based on your answers, choose 3 to 6 people from the list to ask for a reference.

-If you’re concerned about your references, check out Unavailable or Problem References?
+Concerned about your references?
+Check out Unavailable or Problem References?
 What You Can Do.

 What should you ask for?

-Ask each of your 3 to 6 contacts for either an employment reference or a character reference.
+Ask each of your contacts for either an employment or character reference.

-An employment or performance reference is usually given by a former employer.
-It often includes the length of time you worked for the employer, your job title and description and details of your skills, experience and accomplishments.
-It may also refer to your character, especially in the area of work ethics and attitudes.
-Keep the following points in mind when you’re asking for employment references:
+You can ask for employment or performance references from former or current employers.
+It should include your job title, employment period and details of your skills, experience and achievements.
+It may also refer to your character, such as your work ethics and attitudes.
+Keep these points in mind when you’re asking for employment references:

-- Before you ask your current employer for a reference, think about how your organization views people who change jobs.
-For example, do supervisors in your organization support employees who move to other jobs?
-Or are people who change jobs considered disloyal?
-If you think your supervisor may not support you, it may be best to keep your job search confidential.
-In that case, you could ask a co-worker or client at your current job for a reference if you’re sure they’ll keep your request confidential.
+- Before you ask your current employer for a reference, consider how your supervisors view people who change jobs.
+Will they support workers who move to other jobs?
+Or will they think that people who change jobs are disloyal?
+If you think your supervisor won’t support you, you may want to keep your job search a secret.
+Instead, you could ask a current co-worker or client for a reference.
+But make sure they’ll keep your request a secret

-- Because of potential legal issues, some employers will only confirm basic employment information for former employees, such as dates, position and salary.
-Even though it’s simply company policy and not a reflection on you or your work, this kind of reference can sometimes be mistaken for a bad reference.
-If one of your references is restricted in this way, ask them to tell potential employers that this response is company policy and no reflection on your performance.
-To find out more about this situation, see Giving a Reference.
+- Because of legal risks, some employers will only confirm basic employment details for former employees.
+These would include dates, position and salary.
+Even though this may be company policy, potential employers may mistake this for a bad reference.
+Find out if one of your references must answer this way.
+Then ask them to explain that this response is company policy and no reflection on you or your work.
+To find out more, see How to Give a Reference.

-A character or personal reference is typically provided by someone outside of the workplace who has known you for several years and is not a family member.
-Character references describe your personal qualities and may also refer to tasks you’ve performed in your community or at school.
+You can ask for character or personal references from people outside of the workplace.
+They should have known you for several years and must not be family members.
+They will describe your personal qualities.
+They may also refer to tasks you’ve performed in your community or at school.

 How do you ask?

-- Ask for a reference in person or by phone or email.
+- Ask for a reference in person, by phone or by email

 - Find out if your contacts will give you a positive reference.
-Unless they can enthusiastically say positive things about you, you’re better off asking other people.
-Give your contacts a way to say “no” if they’re uncomfortable providing a positive reference.
-Ask questions like, “Do you feel you know me and my work well enough to be comfortable giving me a reference?” or “Do you feel comfortable giving me a good reference?”
-If your contacts say “yes,” you can be reasonably sure they’ll say positive things about you.
+If they can’t say good things about you, you’re better off asking other people.
+Give your contacts a way to say “no” if they don’t feel they can provide a positive reference.
+Ask questions like:

 - Ask whether your contacts would prefer to provide their references to potential employers by phone or email.
-Note their preferences.
+Note what they’d like

-- Create a list of references to provide to potential employers.
-Make sure this list includes up-to-date information for each reference, including name, position, company, address, phone number, email and how they prefer to be contacted.
-It’s also a good idea to briefly describe the reference’s relationship to you—for example, immediate supervisor, client, neighbour or teacher.
+- Create a list of references for potential employers.
+Make sure this list includes current information for each reference.
+This includes name, position, company, address, phone number, email and how employers should contact them.
+It’s also a good idea to keep track of how you know them.
+For example, note if they’re your supervisor, client, neighbour or teacher

 Help your references help you

-Here are some helpful tips to keep in mind when working with references:
+Keep these helpful tips in mind when working with references:

 - Give your references enough time to respond to requests from potential employers.
-Allow references at least a few days to prepare for a phone call and 2 weeks to provide a letter of recommendation.
+Allow references at least a few days to prepare for a phone call and 2 weeks to provide a reference letter

-- Provide your reference with an up-to-date resumé or summarize your skills and accomplishments and the work you did for him or her.
+- Offer your references a current resumé or sum up your skills and achievements and the work you did for them

-- Describe the position you’re applying for and the skills needed.
-If possible, send a copy of the job posting.
+- Describe the position you want and the skills you need.
+If possible, send a copy of the job posting

 - Make sure you both agree about the details of why and how you left your job.
-Your explanation must be the same as your reference’s.
-It should be as positive as possible.
+You and your reference must have the same explanation.
+It should be as positive as possible

-- Let your references know how your job search is going.
+- Keep your references up to date about your job search

 Thank your references

 Your references are giving their time to help with your job search.
 Whether or not you get the job, it’s important to thank them each time you use their names.
-If a reference writes a letter for you, a letter is the appropriate way to say thank you.
+If a reference writes a letter for you, a letter is a fitting way to say thank you.

 Maintaining and building your reference list is a good way to nurture your network:

 - Share your success.
-Let your references know about recent projects and accomplishments.
+Let your references know about recent projects and achievements

 - Stay in touch with your references.
-Call, email or connect via a professional networking website such as LinkedIn.
+Call, email or connect on a professional networking website such as LinkedIn

-- Each time you leave a position, ask for a letter of recommendation or a reference.
+- Each time you leave a position, ask for a reference or reference letter

 Value your references

-Good references are essential to a successful job search.
+Good references are key to job search success.
 People who give you a reference are doing you a favour.
 By treating them in a polite and businesslike way, you show them that you value their support.